16th January, 2025

 Document folders

-Because they can help you create site-specific risk assessments!
 There's nothing wrong with starting from a template, in fact, it's good management practice.
-Better to have a risk assessment template to work from, then start from scratch each time.
-It helps you cover all your bases, be consistent, and remind you of the things you need to consider.
+Better to have a risk assessment template to work from, rather than start from scratch each time.
+It helps you cover all your bases, be consistent, include all the necessary information needed in a risk assessment, and remind you of the things you need to consider.
 After all, most of the hazards and risks associated with say, plumbing, will be the same wherever you are working.

 But that's most of the hazards and risks, not all of them.